Wind-River/vxworks7-layer-for-iperf/README.md

 #Legal Notices

+All product names, logos, and brands are property of their respective owners.
+All company, product and service names used in this software are for identification purposes only.
+Wind River and VxWorks are registered trademarks of Wind River Systems, Inc. UNIX is a registered trademark of The Open Group.

 Disclaimer of Warranty / No Support: Wind River does not provide support and maintenance services for this software, under Wind River’s standard Software Support and Maintenance Agreement or otherwise.
 Unless required